Slow Cooker Whole Chicken Bone Broth

 - Add all of the ingredients to a slow cooker, ensuring that the chicken is fully covered with water.
 Add more water if needed.

-- Strain the broth and allow it to cool before storing the fridge or freezer
+- Strain the broth and allow it to cool before storing the fridge for 3-4 days, or in the freezer for up to 3 months.

 Notes